top of page

 “Change your conception of yourself and you will automatically change the world in which you live.”

 Most people read that and think: Okay, so I just need to think differently.
-And then they start trying to force change their thoughts not understanding what drives the actual change.
+They then start trying to force a change in their thoughts without understanding what drives actual change.

-When you shift how you feel about yourself, your reactions, your tone, and even your perception of the world start to change - and that’s what changes the reality you experience.
+When you shift how you feel about yourself, your reactions, your tone, and even your perception of the world start to change.
+That’s what alters the reality you experience.

 This is the part most people miss: the Law of Assumption is emotional regulation disguised as metaphysics.